- What We Do

 USDA Nutrient Database

-*Note: There is no USDA Nutrient Database link for yellow whole, or yellow split peas; however, these products are nutritionally similar to the green peas.
+*Note: There is no USDA Nutrient Database link for yellow whole, or yellow split peas; however, these products are nutritionally similar to green peas.

 Shelf Life/Best if Used By Date (BUBD)